Skip to main content

 Writing Activities for Reluctant Writers

 Some kids love to write, but many struggle with with it, especially in the early years.
 There are many factors that may cause a child to dislike writing including developmental readiness, sensory processing issues, learning disabilities, learning style, or maybe they just don't find it interesting yet.
 Whatever the reason or reasons may be, here are some ideas for making writing more enjoyable for our reluctant writers: Shopping lists One of the first writing activities my reluctant writer enjoyed was writing lists.
 It started with a project she wanted to do- building mini green houses for our garden plants.
 I told her I would buy her the materials, but gave her a budget and had her write out the list of materials.
 After that she started volunteering to write my weekly grocery lists and writing all sorts of other lists.
 Type it instead It may not provide any handwriting practice, but typing is a good skill to learn too.
-It's also good for fine motor development and strengthenin
+It's good for fine motor development and strengthening vis

 Homeschooling Makes a Child's World Bigger, Not Smaller